tony-cook/tony-cook/README.md

 ### Hi there 👋 - 👨‍💻

-I'm Tony, currently a student at Mission Ready HQ and an aspiring software developer.
-My interests are in AI, human-machine interaction, machine learning and the beyond.
+I'm Tony, a recent graduate from Mission Ready HQ and an aspiring software developer.
+I'm interested in learning more about AI, machine learning, data engineering and the beyond.

-Since 2021 I've been living and breathing programming.
+Since only 2021 I've been living and breathing programming.
 I've had the chance to immerse myself in many different works and projects, helping to make this world a better place through design & code 🌟 💖

-   * 📱  I'm currently working on 3D modelling and using Blender.
+   * 📱  I'm currently working on Google Analytics Certification.
-   * 🤓 I'm currently learning Amazon Cloud Services.
+   * 🤓 I'm currently learning Microsoft Azure.
    * 💬 Ask me about ReactJS and NodeJS
    * 📬 How to reach me: tony_cook@outlook.com
    * 😊 Pronouns: he/his